RMDarth/BigData-ProCamp/lab4/README.md

 ```

 Hive script should create a database, create external tables based on CSV files struct from Google Cloud Storage, and run query to calculate top 5 airlines with biggest average DEPARTURE_DELAY.

+To test the solution, we can use small test tables from lab3 (just change location for external tables to path to those test tables), which produce expected result.